HaikuTeam/animator/QA.md

 I can open an existing project 5 times (navigating back and forth from editor to dashboard) I can open a new project 5 times (navigating back and forth from editor to dashboard)

-Trouble Spot: Instantiation/Deletion

-I can instantiate the Haiku "H", drag it 5 times, then quickly delete it, without causing a crash Instantiating multiple inline image elements works (images don't disappear) Instantiating inline image, then deleting it, then re-instantiating it works I can instantiate two polygons, then delete the first one, and the others remain I can instantiate an element with text content, then instantiate other elements and not crash

-Trouble Spot: Copy/Paste

-I can copy+paste an element several times, then delete the first one, and the others remain I can copy+paste an element with a gradient filter, move the copy, and it works I can copy+paste an element that has a gradient, then delete the first one, and the others remain I can copy+paste a polygon, then delete the first one, and the others remain I can Alt+drag 20 copies of an element quickly without seeing a crash or a toast

 Trouble Spot: Undo/Redo vs. Other Things

 I can instantiate an element, cut it, undo the cut, and then select and move the element without crash